Ecwid/ecwid-api-docs/includes/_authentication.md

 Field | Description
 ----- | -----------
 access_token | Authorization token.
-This is a key your app will use to access Ecwid API on behalf of the user.
-It doesn't expires so there is no need to refresh it unless the user removes (de-authorizes) your application and then decides to instal it again. token_type | `bearer` (it's always `bearer`) scope | List of permissions (API access levels) given to the app, separated by space store_id | Ecwid store ID (a unique Ecwid account identificator)
+This is a key your app will use to access Ecwid API on behalf of the user. token_type | `bearer` (it's always `bearer`) scope | List of permissions (API access levels) given to the app, separated by space store_id | Ecwid store ID (a unique Ecwid account identificator)